Ronald Coase: Biography

+Ronald Harry Coase's grave at Graceland Cemetery.
+The epitaph reads: "Here Sleeps in Peace RONALD H. COASE 1910 - 2013 Devoted husband and single-minded economist, whose ideas have inspired the great transformation of China and will continue to inspire our inquiry into the nature and causes of the wealth of nations."

 Nearing his 100th birthday, Coase was working on a book concerning the rise of the economies of China and Vietnam.
 In an interview, Coase explained the mission of the Coase China Society and his vision of economics and the part to be played by Chinese economists.
 This became "How China Became Capitalist" (2012) co-authored with Ning Wang.
 Coase was honoured and received an honorary doctorate from the university at Buffalo Department of Economics in May 2012.

 Coase married Marian Ruth Hartung of Chicago, Illinois in Willesden, England, 7 August 1937.
 Although they were unable to have children, they were married 75 years until her death on 17 October 2012, making him one of the longest-married Nobel Prize laureates.
 Coase himself died in Chicago on 2 September 2013, at the age of 102.
 Both are buried at Graceland Cemetery in Chicago.

 He was praised across the political spectrum, with Slate calling him "one of the most distinguished economists in the world" and Forbes calling him "the greatest of the many great University of Chicago economists".
 The Washington Post called his work over eight decades "impossible to summarize" while recommending five of his papers to read.